-Manuel Osborne-Paradis is one of the founders and creators of the Canadian Cowboys, the name given to the members of the Canadian men’s alpine ski team who have won a World Cup or world championship medal.
+Manuel Osborne-Paradis achieved one of the biggest highlights of his career when he won super-G bronze at the 2017 FIS World Championships, sharing the podium with gold medallist teammate Erik Guay.
+It was the first two time Canadian men had been on the same podium at the alpine worlds.
+Osborne-Paradis is one of the founders and creators of the Canadian Cowboys, the name given to the members of the Canadian men’s alpine ski team who have won a World Cup, world championship or Olympic medal.
 The name really garnered buzz during the 2006-07 season when the men won 12 World Cup medals along with one at the 2007 World Championships.
 Osborne-Paradis contributed two of those podium finishes, including his first-ever World Cup medal, silver in the downhill at Lake Louise.